Strategic Economic Dialogue

-The China-U.S. Strategic Economic Dialogue (SED) was a framework for the United States and the People's Republic of China to discuss topics related to economic relations between them.
-The SED was initiated in 2006 by President George W. Bush and President Hu Jintao.
+The Strategic Economic Dialogue (SED) was a framework for the United States and the People's Republic of China to discuss topics related to economic relations between them.
+The SED was initiated in 2006 by President of the United States George W. Bush and General Secretary of the Chinese Communist Party Hu Jintao.
 Top leaders of both countries would meet twice a year at locations alternating between China and the US.
-Five meetings were held between 2006 and 2008, after which the dialogue was upgraded, with the name U.S.–China Strategic and Economic Dialogue.
+Five meetings were held between 2006 and 2008, after which the dialogue was upgraded by the administration of United States President Barack Obama, with the name U.S.–China Strategic and Economic Dialogue.

+The SED enhanced the economic dialogue efforts which had been occurring since 1983 in the annual meetings of the Joint Commission on Commerce and Trade.
+SED became an important mechanism for addressing grievances and evaluating areas of cooperation.
+It was led jointly by the United States Treasury Secretary and the Chinese Vice Premier in charge of trade.